ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome.md

 .footnote[Conservancy is a **501C3** Public Charity]

 ???
 Conservancy lists their major sponsors, along with a number of smaller, individual sponsors.
+Conservancy doesn't list sponsorship amounts, but my bet is that the above sponsors provide the bulk of Conservancy's annual income.

 ---